azam-akram/spring-boot-kafka-producer-consumer/README.md

 }
 ```

-Now we left with just to make a KafkaProducer class to send the message and a KafkaConsumer class to receive that message.
+Now we left with just to make a KafkaProducer class to send the message and a KafkaConsumer class to receive the message.

 ```java
 @Slf4j